 Many of us use the terms Induction, Orientation, Onboarding, and Integration interchangeably.
 This article aims to break down the differences between these terms, to help us use them appropriately in the future.
-And as you read the article, you will understand that three of them are processes.
-While the other one is their consequent result.
+And as you read the article, you will understand that three of them are processes, while the other one is their consequent result.
 Moreover, you will see how all of them are crucial to the success of an end-to-end onboarding process.

 The first thing done when a new employee joins an organization is Induction, which is a short duration process.
 The primary focus of induction is to welcome the employee.
 To make them feel comfortable, ease them into the organization culture, and introduce them to the organizational values.
 Typically, it includes an office tour for the employees, an introduction to their team and manager, and handing out company-branded merchandise (backpack, tee, mug, etc).